Revelation 14

 The Great Tribulation is an expression of God's wrath upon sinful men who have rejected the Savior.

 This period is not meant to purify the Church, or to make her worthy for Christ's return.
-While God does use the minor tribulations (ie., little troubles) of our lives to mature us, only the blood of Christ can cleanse and make us fit for His presence.
+While God may use 'light afflictions' to mature His children, it is only by the blood of Christ that they are made fit for His presence (2Cor 4:17,18; 5:17,18).
+These judgments, upon the earth, will not affect the true Church, which will have been taken to heaven, in the Rapture, before the Tribulation (4:1).

 Are you in Christ?